2025 CDISC + TMF US Interchange Program

 Session 3: Track A - Validation

-Symphony I
+Symphony I (Lobby Level)

 The CDISC Tobacco Implementation Guide (TIG) v1.0, developed with the FDA Center for Tobacco Products (CTP), provides a framework for collecting, analysing, and exchanging tobacco product data to ensure consistent standards and high data quality.
 The accompanying TIG Conformance Rules v1.0 facilitate the creation of accurate, compliant data packages aligned with TIG standards.
 These rules build on existing SENDIG, SDTMIG, and ADaMIG rules, while introducing new ones for tobacco-specific use cases.